Azure/bicep-registry-modules/avm/res/app/container-app/README.md

 </details>
 <p>

-### Example 4: _Without ingress enabled_
+### Example 4: _VNet integrated container app deployment_

-This instance deploys the module with ingress traffic set to TCP.
+This instance deploys the container app in a managed environment with a virtual network using TCP ingress.

 <details>